TinusTrotyl/CheckIO-Task-Template-Readme/README.md

 All icons shoud match the folowing specifications:
 **Colors:** Icons should be created with the specified icons' colors from our colors guide: `info/media/color.pdf`.
 **Size:** Icons should be sized 128x128 px and placed inside a dark grey(#737370) colored block (size 116x116 px), outer corners rounded to a radius of 10px.
-**Disabled:** The 'disabled' icon drawing is represented in light grey(#EBEDED).
+**Icon status:** On both icons,  'disabled' and  'enabled', shows the same drawing represented in light grey(#EBEDED).
-**Enabled:** The 'enabled' icon shows the same drawing and colors as the 'disabled' one; this time however, some blue(#82D1F5) collored details have been added to accentuate its active status.
+At the 'enabled' icon however, some details of this drawing have been accentuated by a blue(#82D1F5) collor to highlight its active status.

 You can use the given templates.

 #### story.html